 Food and wine pairings

-Pairs well with braised veal, veal loin, roasted poultry, pork cooked with a simple gravy.
+It pairs perfectly with braised veal, veal loin, roasted poultry, or pork cooked in a simple sauce

 Bettane & Desseauve